choice PHILOSOPHY FOR expeditions

 Vaccinations are one of the main ways to prevent the spread of the virus along with wearing masks whenever expeditioners are around community members.

-- Reduced group size to 10-20 participants
+- Reduced group size depending on country guidelines

 - Enforced mask wearing and social distancing, especially when interacting with community members